 How to Increase Melanin in Hair Naturally?

-Other than melanin other factors are responsible for graying our hair.
+Other than low melanin there are other factors that are responsible for graying our hair.
 Age, hormonal imbalance, use of chemical-induced products, stress, and genetics play a major role in the graying of hair.
 Hair dyes could not only damage hair but they are only a temporary method to color your hair.
 If you wish to have a longer impact on your hair melanin production would certainly help.

-Ayurveda texts emphasize not involving in activities that provoke pitta in our body.
-Pitta and dosha control the digestive system and metabolism as per Ayurveda texts.
-It is advised not to involve yourself in pitta and dosha-provoking activities as it might be a major obstruction in melanin production.
+Ayurveda texts emphasize not involving in activities that provoke pitta dosha in our body.
+Pitta dosha controls the digestive system and metabolism as per Ayurveda texts.
+It is advised not to involve yourself in pitta dosha-provoking activities as it might be a major obstruction in melanin production.
 The ayurvedic medicine that would answer the question regarding how to increase hair melanin is discussed in the upcoming texts on this article.

 Ayurvedic Herbs to Increase Melanin Production in Hair